casassg/events-landing/_posts/2018-04-09-Graduate-Student-Town-Hall-2017-Summary-and-Outcomes.md

 ## Suggestions that students expressed:

--Can their pay be on a biweekly basis and not a monthly basis for TAs/RAs.
+- Can their pay be on a biweekly basis and not a monthly basis for TAs/RAs.
 - Concerns on the proposed Tax Bill and how they might be taxed for the tuition waiver benefit.
 - Requested help to estimate their taxes if the bill passed.
 - Students asked if there was a possibility of recording Colloquium.